Luguna/MineTheLine/README.md

 ## Details

-Small project made for 9th grade high school mentorship program similar to line following robots.
-Students were intereted in automation and robotics.
-As an alternative used Minecraft Pi Edition and asked students to implement a line following program in Minecraft.
+Quick project made for 9th grade high school mentorship program similar to line following robots.
+Students were interested in automation and robotics.
+As an alternative to common line following robot kits I used Minecraft Pi Edition and asked students to implement a line following program in Minecraft.

 * **flat-earth.py** - To clear out a space around the player in preparation for laying a track
 * **generate-track.py** - Generates the track to follow from a black and white image.
 Tested with 128x128 jpeg image with 1 pixel black line